 3. Accessing the Website and Account Security

 We reserve the right to withdraw or amend the Website and any service or material we provide on the Website at our sole discretion without notice.
 We will not be liable if, for any reason, all or any part of the Website is unavailable at any time or for any period.
 From time to time, we may restrict access to some parts of the Website, or the entire Website, to users, including registered users.

 You are responsible for:

 - Making all arrangements necessary for you to have access to the Website.

-If you choose, or are provided with, a user name, password or any other piece of information as part of our security procedures, you must treat such information as confidential, and you must not disclose it to any other person or entity.
-You also acknowledge that your account is personal to you and agree not to provide any other person with access to the Website or portions of it using your user name, password or other security information.
-You agree to notify us immediately of any unauthorized access to or use of your user name or password or any other breach of security.
+If you choose or are provided with, a user name, password, or any other piece of information as part of our security procedures, you must treat such information as confidential, and you must not disclose it to any other person or entity.
+You also acknowledge that your account is personal to you and agree not to provide any other person with access to the Website or portions of it using your user name, password, or other security information.
+You agree to notify us immediately of any unauthorized access to or use of your user name or password or any other security breach.
 You also agree to ensure that you exit from your account at the end of each session.
-You should use particular caution when accessing your account from a public or shared computer so that others are not able to view or record your password or other personal information.
+You should use particular caution when accessing your account from a public or shared computer so that others cannot view or record your password or other personal information.

 You must not reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store or transmit any of our IP, except as follows: